Home/Face/Browlift

 What is a browlift?

 Traditionally, the operation was done via an incision across the top of the head called a bicoronal incision.
 The operation is now commonly performed using much smaller incisions with a fiberoptic camera (keyhole surgery).
-This has resulted in less scarring, less hair loss and less numbness behind the scar.
+This has often resulted in less scarring, less hair loss and less numbness behind the scar.
 The forehead skin and brow are lifted and repositioned and the frown line muscles are weakened.

 The operation is performed by our experienced plastic surgeon under general anaesthesia and can be performed as an inpatient or on a day surgery basis.